Jaafar-G/ctf-writeups/RopEmporium/ret2win.md

 Locate a method that you want to call within the binary.
 Call it by overwriting a saved return address on the stack.

 Initial Analysis:
-The challenge description was pretty straightforward so i knew exactly what had to be done from the beginning of the challenge.
+The challenge description was pretty straightforward so I had a good idea of what had to be done from the beginning of the challenge.

 Tools Used: